Dncky35/SocialWebApp/README.md

-# Social Web App - Backend API
+# Social Web App - Full Stack

-This is the backend server for a modern social web application.
-It's built with Python using the FastAPI framework and MongoDB as the database.
-The API provides functionalities for user authentication, post management, and social interactions like following users and liking posts.
+This is a full-stack social web application built with a modern technology stack.

+- The **backend** is a robust API built with Python, FastAPI, and MongoDB, providing all the core functionalities for a social media platform.
+- The **frontend** is a responsive and interactive web client built with Next.js, React, and Tailwind CSS.

 ## Features